New York governor says virus is spreading like 'slow-moving hurricane' across US. More than 6,000 are dead

 In New York, where 2,468 people have died from the virus, Gov. Andrew Cuomo said the state has about six days left before it runs out of ventilators.

-"It's very simple: A person comes into the ICU unit.
-They need the ventilator, or they die.
-It's that basic proposition," Cuomo said.

-At least 245,559 Americans have been infected and all states but Wyoming have reported deaths.
+At least 245,573 Americans have been infected, and all states but Wyoming have reported deaths.

-To keep the numbers from rising, the nation's top experts -- which have predicted at least 100,000 Americans may die -- say aggressive social distancing measures are now more important than ever.

-By looking at the country's curve of cases, White House coronavirus response coordinator Dr. Deborah Birx said she can tell not every American is following social distancing guidelines the federal government has put forth.

-"Just to everybody out there across the country -- when we say no gatherings of 10, we want to be clear -- if you have a family of 10, we don't want you to be split up," Birx said, adding the guidelines mean people should be having "no dinner parties, no cocktail parties."

-Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, says all states should issue stay-at-home orders.
+At this point, all states should issue stay-at-home orders, said Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases.

 Virus can be spread through breathing, experts say

-Trump also said his administration would soon release new guidelines on wearing face masks in efforts to help curb the spread of the virus.

-The guidance wouldn't require all Americans to wear face coverings, Trump said.
+New federal guidelines are also expected soon on wearing face masks to help curb the spread of the virus, Trump said Thursday, adding that the guidance won't require all Americans to use face coverings.

 "I don't think they'll be mandatory because some people don't want to do that," he said, adding that Americans who do want to wear face coverings can "decide for themselves."

-Note: - UPDATE: Four reported dead from Hurricane Florence